Snailware/misc_utilities/nic_manager/nic_manager_README.md

 # <center>nic manager</center>

-this script will monitor the connection to a desired network device. upon loss of connection, the local NIC </br>will be disabled & then re-enabled.
+this script will monitor the connection to a desired network device. upon loss of connection, the local NIC will be disabled & then re-enabled.

 this is a solution for an embedded windows system that has driver issues.
-Manufacturer cant provide a </br>driver that doesnt randomly freeze up, so this script restarts the NIC whenever pings to the client system fail.
+Manufacturer cant provide a driver that doesnt randomly freeze up, so this script restarts the NIC whenever pings to the client system fail.

 ## Quick Setup Guide